getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 is:resolved user.username:"Jane Doe" server:web-8 example error
 ```

-In the above there are four tokens:
+In the above there are four tokens/values:

 -   `is:resolved`
 -   `user.username:Jane Doe`
 -   `server:web-8`
 -   `example error`

-`is:resolved` and `user.username:"Jane Doe"` are standard search tokens because both use reserved keywords. `server:web-8` is pointing to a custom tag sent by the Sentry SDK. `example error` is passed as part of the issue search query (which uses a CONTAINS match).
+The tokens `is:` and `user.username:` are standard search tokens because both use reserved keywords.
+The token `server:` is pointing to a custom tag sent by the Sentry SDK.
+The token `example error` is passed as part of the issue search query (which uses a CONTAINS match similar to SQL, but operates as an and/or search).

+&nbsp;
 ### Advanced

-**Exclusion**
+#### Exclusion

 By default, search terms are `AND`-ed together; they return the intersection of issues/events that match all search terms.